20 Facts About Generation X

 Ever wonder who’s snapping up all the premade sandwiches and dinners at grocery stores?
 It’s Gen X, which favors quick meals for their busy lifestyles.

 16. But Generation X isn’t big on salty or sweet.

-Meat, cheese, and fruit are all preferred options for Gen Xers, who don’t have the same sized sweet tooth as other generations.
+Meat, cheese, and fruit are all preferred options for Gen Xers, who don’t seem to have the same sweet tooth as other generations.
 One estimate puts their interest in treats as being 10 percent less than younger people.
 For salty foods, it’s 25 percent lower.

 17. Generation X may be less likely to eat at restaurants.

 In 2019, one survey indicated just 23 percent of restaurant-goers were Gen Xers.
 Millennials are more likely to eat out more often.